CleverRaven/Cataclysm-DDA/doc/NPCs.md

 2. a dynamic line, spoken by the NPC.
 3. an optional list of effects that occur when the NPC speaks the dynamic line
 4. a list of responses that can be spoken by the player character.
+5. a list of repeated responses that can be spoken by the player character, automatically generated if the player or NPC has items in a list of items.

 One can specify new topics in json.
 It is currently not possible to define the starting topic, so you have to add a response to some of the default topics (e.g. "TALK_STRANGER_FRIENDLY" or "TALK_STRANGER_NEUTRAL") or to topics that can be reached somehow.